mongodb/docs/source/reference/glossary.rst

       When deploying a :term:`shard cluster`, it is sometimes necessary to expedite the initial distribution of documents among shards.
 This process is referred to as "pre-splitting."

+   SSD
+      Solid State Disk.
+A modern alternative to a disk with rotating platters, SSDs offer high performance read and write performance.

+   resident memory
+      An application's working memory that is currently stored in the system's RAM.

+   virtual memory
+      An application's working memory or data that has been moved out of RAM, which is fast and in limited supply, and into a disk-based cache, which is slower but in comparatively unlimited supply.

+   piped
+      Directed through a UNIX pipe.
+In these operations the output of one operation or command is directed to the input of next.

+   IPv6
+      A revision to the IP (Internet Protocol) standard that, among many features, provides a significantly larger address space to more effectively support the number of hosts on the contemporary internet.